Scalingo/wordpress-scalingo/README.md

 In reverse, if you activate the already preinstalled S3 plugin you must specify these variables.

-By default, the default AWS endpoint (s3.amazonaws.com) will be used.
+By default, the AWS endpoint (s3.amazonaws.com) is used.
-Be careful of that if you're using another provider.

-### Use another S3 provider
+### Use Another Object Storage Provider

-If you want to use another provider than AWS for your S3 bucket.
-You may want to use the environment variable named `S3_UPLOADS_ENDPOINT` to specify your provider URL.
+If you want to use another provider than AWS for your S3 bucket, you must use the environment variable named `S3_UPLOADS_ENDPOINT` to specify your provider URL.

 Example with Scaleway provider:
 ```